Frequently Asked Questions About Being a Big

 About Little Brothers and Little Sisters

 Little Brothers and Little Sisters come from communities all across Butler County.
-They get involved with our program because they, their family, a school official, court personnel, or another professional has identified that having a mentor would be beneficial for the child.
+They get involved with our program because they, their family, a school official, court personnel, or another professional has identified that having a mentor would be beneficial for the youth.
 Most Littles are self-referred - meaning that they or their family wants them to have a mentor.

-Littles can be as young as 6 and as old as 14 when they enroll in our programs.
+Littles can be as young as 6 and as old as 13 when they enroll in our programs.
 Once a Little is matched with a Big, they can stay matched until the Little turns 18 or graduates from high school, whichever comes last.

 There is no such thing as a typical Little.
-Every child has their own unique personality, characteristics, history, and challenges.
+Every youth has their own unique personality, characteristics, history, and challenges.
 Most of our Littles face adversity of some kind in their lives, which is what makes having an adult mentor so important and beneficial.
 For example, most Littles live in poverty, and often live in homes where there is one parent, or there is a grandparent or legal guardian caring for them.
 Many Littles have witnessed or experienced abuse of some kind, and many come from families that have been impacted by addiction.
 All Littles have tremendous potential are are deserving of the caring, supportive guidance of a Big.

 Our staff works very hard to set clear guidelines and expectations at the very beginning with Bigs, Littles, and Littles' families.
-It is natural for chidren who have experienced poverty or trauma to want the material things and experiences that they've not had or would make them feel good.
+It is natural for youth who have experienced poverty or trauma to want the material things and experiences that they've not had or would make them feel good.
 It's important that every mentoring relationship has healthy boundaries, which is something our staff will help establish and maintain between you and your Little.
 You are never meant to be a babysitter or an ATM for your Little or their family.
 If you feel that your Little or his/her family are manipulating or taking advantage of you, bring it to the attention of your Match Support Specialist.

 Positive relationships exist all the time in life between people who come from different walks of life.
 A Big is not a counselor or therapist.
-A Big's role is not to diagnose or fix anything about the child or their life.
+A Big's role is not to diagnose or fix anything about the youth or their life.
 Spending time together and developing a friendship doesn't require the Big to have the same life experiences as the Little.
 In fact, having different experiences can help enrich the relationship for both!
 Plus, every relationship takes time to develop, which is part of why we require a commitment of at least one year.

 Bring any and all concerns to the attention of your Match Support Specialist - it's their job to assess any concerns and to respond appropriately.
 Don't wait until a scheduled check-in with your Match Support Specialist.
 They are always available to support you.